TrickyPells/cLASpy_T/docs/source/tutorials/tutorial1.rst

   Create a new folder to store the result files...
 Done.

-Once the file has been loaded, the output shows the format and the total number of points.
+Once the file has been loaded, the output shows the LAS format and the total number of points.
 Then, the |claspyt| pipeline starts, with the input data formatted in pandas.DataFrame (see `10 minutes to pandas`_).

 If no list of selected features is provided with :command:`--features (-f)` argument, the default behavior of |claspyt| is to retrieve all extra dimensions from the LAS file as selected features.
-The standard LAS file dimensions are discarded.
+The standard LAS file dimensions are discarded by default.

 The **'train'** module also search the **'Target'** field in the data and shows the labels used.
 Here, there are 9 labels, from 0 to 8 as already seen with `CloudCompare`_.